lorin/roamjs-daily-zettles/README.md

 ### Loading the JS into your Roam graph

-1. On one of your Roam pages, add a line with this:
+1. Create a block with the following text on any page in your graph.

 ```
 {{[[roam/js]]}}
 ```

-2. Create a child  of the above as a code block, with this code:
+2. Create a single child as a code block, with this code:

 ```js
 const id = "daily-zettles";